RobertDWhite/WhiteMatterTech/content/posts/encrypted-matrix-notification-hub/index.md

   - email
 ```

 The first three prevent an unauthenticated remote server from enumerating profiles.
-The fourth is intentionally left open; the public channel therefore remains discoverable over federation.
-This is a deliberate trade-off; everything that matters is in encrypted rooms outside the public directory.
+I leave the fourth open, which keeps the public channel discoverable over federation.
+Everything operational remains in encrypted rooms outside the public directory; the public listing exposes the channel while the infrastructure remains concealed within those rooms.

 Registration stays enabled but requires a verified email address, and my own account authenticates through OIDC in place of a password: